chrisdiana/cdmedia.github.io/_posts/2015-01-27-getting-started-with-slim-framework.md

 ### Conclusion

-We'll there you have it, we have a RESTful application that can used to GET, POST, PUT and DELETE items from the database.
-This is a great starting point and can be expanded to includ more methods, routes, and even authentication.
+We'll there you have it, we have just built a RESTful application that can be used to GET, POST, PUT and DELETE items from the database.
+This is a great starting point and can be expanded to include more methods, routes, and even authentication.

-You can download a step by step (in GIT) version of this app on Github.
+You can download the source of this app in a step by step (in GIT) version on [Github](https://github.com/cdmedia/slim-cars).

 The next step in this tutorial is to create a client that will communicate with this REST API that we've just built.
 Stay tuned.